apiraino/apiraino.github.io/content/2018-12-19-call-for-2019-roadmap.md

 So, I'm also a developer that is getting into the Rust world and wishes to have some of the bills deliciously covered by a Rust-flavoured fragrance.
 2018 was a stepstone year for the ecosystem and a lot of praise has been given to the efforts to improve the language, the libraries, the _ergonomics_ of developing in Rust.

 What I would like to see next:
-- <strong>Less 0.1 bit-rot</strong>: some crates that are incredibily responding to a need, are often left in poor state (mostly lacking ancilliary work, like documentation or examples) or as the language evolves, even broken.
+- <strong>Less 0.1 bit-rot</strong>: some crates that are incredibly responding to a need, are often left in poor state (mostly lacking ancillary work, like documentation or examples) or as the language evolves, even broken.

   I also call for a "responsible" development when people start using your libraries; case in point the recent [breaking changes on the OpenSSL crate](https://github.com/sfackler/rust-openssl/issues/987), which caused some headaches.